subshell/helm-charts/charts/gateway/README.md

-# Gateway for GKE
+# Gateway Chart

-This chart deploys a Gateway resource to create a Google Layer 7 HTTP(S) Load Balancer.
-It also can retrieve certificates for the domains by using the cert-manager to retrieve Let's Encrypt certificates.
+This helm chart deploys a Gateway resource to create load balancer infrastructure for ingress traffic.
+It can optionally retrieve certificates for the domains by using the cert-manager to retrieve Let's Encrypt certificates for TLS.

 The design goal of this chart is that a single Gateway exists for the whole Kubernetes cluster.
-So it is expected to be deployed in a separate namespace.
-The services to be made available with HTTPRoutes must reside in the namespace of the service.
+So it is expected to be deployed in its own namespace.
+The services to be made available with HTTPRoutes must reside in the namespace of the service and reference this gateway.
 So we have a distributed setup.

-Currently only internal gateway is supported.

 ## What you need (requirements)

 This chart requires the following already present.
-See the [GKE Gateway controller requirements](https://cloud.google.com/kubernetes-engine/docs/how-to/deploying-gateways#requirements) too.
+See the [GKE Gateway controller requirements](https://cloud.google.com/kubernetes-engine/docs/how-to/deploying-gateways#requirements) for Google Cloud requirements.

+* The [Gateway API](https://gateway-api.sigs.k8s.io/) custom resource definitions (CRDs) must be installed at least version 'v1beta1'.
+For a GKE cluster enable "[Gateway API](https://cloud.google.com/kubernetes-engine/docs/how-to/deploying-gateways#enable-gateway)" by using channel "standard" (`CHANNEL_STANDARD` in [Terraform block `gateway_api_config`](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/container_cluster#nested_gateway_api_config)).

+When using Google Kubernetes Engine (GKE):

 * GKE version 1.24 or later.
-* The [Gateway API](https://gateway-api.sigs.k8s.io/) custom resource definitios (CRDs) must be installed at least v1beta1.
-For a GKE cluster enable "[Gateway API](https://cloud.google.com/kubernetes-engine/docs/how-to/deploying-gateways#enable-gateway)" by using channel "standard" (`CHANNEL_STANDARD` in [Terraform block `gateway_api_config`](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/container_cluster#nested_gateway_api_config)).
 * Your cluster must have the HttpLoadBalancing add-on enabled.
-* If you are using the internal GatewayClasses, you must enable a proxy-only subnet.
+* If you are using the internal GatewayClasses, you must enable a proxy-only subnet for the proxy address.

-Only for certificates provided by cert-manager:
+Only when certificates should be provided by cert-manager with [annotated Gateway resource](https://cert-manager.io/docs/usage/gateway/):

-* cert-manager setup with an Issuer or ClusterIssuer.
+* cert-manager setup with an [Issuer or ClusterIssuer](https://cert-manager.io/docs/configuration/).
 * cert-manager must have Gateway API enabled.
 To do so add `enableGatewayAPI: true` to the controller config.yaml.
 Requires version >= 1.15.

 ## Notes